How does senior dental insurance work? Dental coverage (or lack thereof) depends on which insurance you have. Let’s review the major options below:

 Stand Alone Dental

-Stand Alone Dental insurance name is a good descriptor.
+Stand-alone Dental insurance name is a good descriptor.
 They are separate dental plans that you can purchase regardless if you have Medicare or not.
 These plans cover a wide variety of dental services.
 The level of coverage (100 percent, 80 percent, 60 percent, or 50 percent) will depend on the plan and the type of service provided.
-Below we have provide examples of how many dental insurance providers break down coverage.
+Below we have provided examples of how some stand-alone dental insurance providers break down coverage.

 Type I Services